naturesdata/CorrelationProject/README.md

 Rscript raw-data-set.r
 cd ..
 ```
-This might take up to twelve minutes to complete.
+(Estimated Time: 12 minutes).
 This script iterates though each column name, each iteration of which iterates through each RID.
 If an RID has a known value for a given column, it is added.
 Otherwise, a value of `NA` (not available) is added to the column.
 The resulting data frame is saved in `raw-data-set.rds`.
 <br>
 Next, the type of each column must be known to determine which statistical test is appropriate for each pair of columns.
 The data frame of column types has the same headers as the raw data set except for RID and only has a single row that contains an indicator of whether the corresponding column is numeric or nominal.
 This data frame is stored in `col-types.rds` and is created by executing the following:
 ```